DFE-Digital/technical-guidance/standards/licencing-software-or-code.md

 ### Use the correct copyright notice

-The Copyright is Crown Copyright; you can put "Ministry of Justice" in brackets.
+The Copyright is Crown Copyright; you can put "Department for Education" in brackets.
 For example:

 ```
-Copyright (c) 2017 Crown Copyright (Ministry of Justice)
+Copyright (c) 2017 Crown Copyright (Department for Education)
 ```

 The year should be the year the code was first published.
 Where the